• Webpages

 A lump-sum payout allows your beneficiary to make big financial decisions.
 If you have significant financial liabilities or want to help your loved ones make a large purchase, this option might be better.
 Before picking a lump-sum payout, you must carefully consider whether your beneficiary has the acumen and ability to handle large amounts of money.
 If not, you might want to reconsider the monthly payout instead.

 Purchasing a term plan requires some careful consideration.
 Apart from selecting the ideal payout option, you must also choose the right sum assured.
 As a general rule of thumb, your sum assured must be at least ten times your annual income plus extra if you have debts and liabilities.
 Before purchasing a policy, compare your options and check details such as the insurance company’s reputation and claim settlement ratio.
-The information will help you choose the best possible term plan for your family.
+The information will help you choose the best possible term life insurance plan.

 Similar Article